 Visitor Visa

-Bank statements must display that you have enough money for the duration of your stay.
+Bank statements must show that you have enough money for the duration of your stay.
 That is, if you are here on the three-month visa, your balance should show enough funds to support you for the duration of your stay.

 Student Visa

-This financial proof that you submit needs to showcase you have funds to cover your first year of tuition and your living expenses.
+This financial proof you submit needs to showcase you have funds to cover your first year of tuition and your living expenses.
 Supportive documents can be GICs, bank loans or sponsorship letters.

 Express Entry (Permanent Residency)

-For Express Entry (Permanent Residency), applicants must submit official Letters from banks stating the account information (i.e. information about the account numbers, opening date of the account, the current balance, the average balance in the last six months, etc.) The amount you need will depend on the size of your family, and ranges from CAD $14,690 for a single applicant.
+For Express Entry (Permanent Residency), applicants must submit official Letters from banks stating the account information (i.e. account numbers, opening date of the account, the current balance, the average balance in the last six months, etc.) The amount you need will depend on the size of your family, and ranges from CAD $14,690 for a single applicant.

 How to Prepare a Bank Statement for Canada Visa